 Milford is bounded by the Delaware, Sawkill and VanderTyne on three sides, and the foothills of the Poconos on the fourth.
 This means it has a lot of "green" activities, and Green has its own page, which you can see here.
 It also has lots of shopping, and dining.
 But Milford is also all about culture.
 Live music, music festivals, film and film festivals, flea markets and charity events all contribute to a lively roster of activities.
 The Milford Theater celebrated its 100th anniversary in 2011.
 It did so with new ownership, new bathrooms, new HVAC and a whole new attitude.
 That attitude is easy to absorb: keep it fun.
 Check the schedule to see what live performances, films, readings, meetings, concerts and plays are on tap right in the heart of Milford.
-The Black Bear Film Festival is back at its natural home, the Milford Theater.
+The Black Bear Film Festival is back at the Milford Theater.
 An entire weekend of a dozen films, a Salon of independent and experimental films and of course the opening Gala, make for a terrific weekend among the gorgeous fall leaves.
 Chat with people in the tent; they've come from New York, Long Island, Connecticut and Maryland just for this.
 Check out the BBFF here

 River trips - camping - paintball.

 Eight waterfalls, Native American longhouse.miniature golf, paddle boats, picnic area, concession stand.

 Johnny Bee Road & Route 209